na-na-hi/renget/archive/how2playba.md

 ## (Re)rolling
 **Spend *all* your rolls after the first mission.
 After that you can reroll.**
 I'd also advice to do the same even if you don't reroll, just so you have something to work with.
+Make sure to claim stuff from missions and your mailbox too.

 **BA has sparks, not pity.**
 **Sparks do not carry over between banners.**